Top Employee Retention Takeaways from the American Manufacturing Summit

-Shiftboard was a proud sponsor of the recent 2020 American Manufacturing Summit (AMS), where industry leaders offered important insights about the challenges and opportunities facing manufacturers today.
+Shiftboard was a proud sponsor of the 2020 American Manufacturing Summit (AMS), where industry leaders offered important insights about the challenges and opportunities facing manufacturers today.
 There was a wealth of information shared over the three-day show.
 I was fortunate to break away from my networking obligations to catch a couple of sessions relating to employee retention in manufacturing – an area of keen interest to many operations leaders working with us.
 Here are my top takeaways from these information-packed sessions:

 Session: Investing in People to Maximize and Standardize Your Operations, Constellation Brands